Thesis

 Abridge’s AI system, “Ears”, is comprised of a medical speech recognition model and a clinical note generation model built on a proprietary dataset containing over 1.5 million fully consented and de-identified medical encounters.
 Together, these models transcribe patient-clinician conversations and generate structured notes in real time.
 The speech recognition model converts audio from medical conversations into text, aligning the transcript with audio timestamps and attributing phrases to the correct speaker.
 This transcript is then processed by the note-generation model to produce medical summaries and identify key terms.

 Abridge’s speech recognition model has shown superior performance compared to other models, particularly in medical contexts.
-For example, it outperforms speech-to-text models like Google Medical Conversations and OpenAI’s Whisper v3 in medical conversation transcription, achieving a 16% reduction in word error rate and a 45% reduction in errors related to new medication names.
-The model also delivers high accuracy in Spanish, with a word error rate of 3.2%.
+For example, as of August 2025, it outperformed speech-to-text models like Google Medical Conversations and OpenAI’s Whisper v3 in medical conversation transcription, achieving a 16% reduction in word error rate and a 45% reduction in errors related to new medication names.
+The model also delivered high accuracy in Spanish, with a word error rate of 3.2%.

 Source: Abridge